-- Revenue recognition (including sales reserves),
+- Revenue recognition;

-- Realizability of long-lived assets (including intangible assets),

-- Accounting for income taxes,
+- Accounting for income taxes;

-- Credit loss of trade receivables

-- Impairment of marketable securities; and
+- · Impairment of marketable securities;

-- Loss Contingencies; and
+- · Loss Contingencies; and

-- Manufacturing Partner and Supplier Liabilities.
+- · Manufacturing Partner and Supplier Liabilities.

 In many cases, the accounting treatment of a particular transaction is specifically dictated by U.S. GAAP and does not require management's judgment in its application.
 There are also areas in which management's judgment in selecting among available alternatives would not produce a materially different result.
 Our senior management has reviewed these critical accounting policies and related disclosures with the audit committee of our board of directors.
 You can see a summary of our significant accounting policies in Note 2 to our consolidated financial statements, as set forth in Item 18.